akostrik/CPP_module_42/README.md

 * mutable: we can modify a mutable class member through member functions even if the containing object is const

 ### const / mutable member funciton
-* `const` doest't change the object
+* const function doest't change the object
+* const function does not modify any of the members of that class
-* `const` doesn't call non-constant member functions
+* const function doesn't call non-constant member functions
-* `const` we can't change the return value
+* we can't change the return value of a const function
-* `const` we can have a constant version and a non-constant version of the same function
+* we can have a constant version and a non-constant version of the same function
 * mutable != const

 const&nbsp;&nbsp;&nbsp;obj.const member function &#9745;